-1955: Ray Charles reached the top the Billboard R&B chart for the first time with his first of several hits with Atlantic Records, “I Got a Woman.”
+1955: Ray Charles reached the top the Billboard R&B chart for the first time with his first of several hits with Atlantic Records, “I’ve Got a Woman.”
 Charles claimed he’d been performing the song for roughly a year before recording it in the studios of Georgia Tech radio station WGST.
 A re-recording of the song by Charles later made it to #79 on the Billboard pop chart ten years later in 1965.

 1966: “Paint It Black” by the Rolling Stones was released in the US a week before it was issued in the UK.
 The song became their third #1 on the Billboard Hot 100, their sixth #1 in England, and the first #1 hit single in both the US and UK to feature a sitar.

 1966: “I Am a Rock” by Simon & Garfunkel entered the Billboard Hot 100, where it later peaked at #3 during its eleven-week chart run.
-Paul Simon had originally released the song as part of his debut solo album The Paul Simon Songbook, which had been issued exclusively in the UK during the summer of 1965.
+Paul Simon originally released the song as part of his debut solo album The Paul Simon Songbook, which was issued exclusively in the UK during the summer of 1965.
 After American producer Tony Wilson had dubbed electric guitar, bass, and drums onto “The Sound of Silence” from Simon & Garfunkel’s commercially unsuccessful first LP, the success of the new version brought the duo back into the studio to record their second album.
 There they began sessions to match the electric sound created by Wilson with other songs written by Simon including “I Am a Rock,” which later served as the closing track of the duo’s second album, Sounds of Silence.

 1966: Los Angeles group the Mamas and the Papas had their first #1 hit with “Monday, Monday,” which started three weeks at the top of the Billboard Hot 100.

-1966: Chicago-based band The Shadows of Knight had their only top 10 hit with their version of “Gloria,” written by Van Morrison and originally recorded by his band Them in 1964.
+1966: Chicago-based band The Shadows of Knight had their only top 10 hit with their version of “Gloria,” a song written by Van Morrison and originally recorded by his band Them in 1964.
 The same week, the original version by Them was at #75 on the Hot 100, and peaked at #71 three weeks later.

 1966: Percy Sledge’s first single “When a Man Loves a Woman” reached the top of the Billboard R&B chart.
-Three weeks later the record also went to #1 on the Hot 100 pop chart.
+Three weeks later, the record also went to #1 on the Hot 100 pop chart.
 The song was Sledge’s biggest hit and only #1 on either chart.

 1970: The Temptations released “Ball of Confusion (That’s What the World is Today).”
 The single later reached #2 on the Billboard R&B chart, #3 on the pop chart, and #7 in the UK.